Orthodoxy: Hinduism

-Orthodoxy does not exist in Hinduism, as the word Hindu itself collectively refers to the various beliefs of people who lived beyond the Sindhu river of the India.
+Orthodoxy does not exist in Hinduism, as the word Hindu itself collectively refers to the various beliefs of people who lived beyond the Sindhu river (Indus river) in India.
 It is a record of the accepted teachings of each of thousands of gurus, who others equate to prophets, and has no founder, no authority or command, but recommendations.
 The term most equivalent to orthodoxy at best has the meaning of "commonly accepted" traditions rather than the usual meaning of "conforming to a doctrine", for example, what people of middle eastern faiths attempt to equate as doctrine in Hindu philosophies is Sanatana Dharma, but which at best can be translated to mean "ageless traditions", hence denoting that they are accepted not through doctrine and force but through multi-generational tests of adoption and retention based on circumstantial attrition through millennia.
+Still, the concepts of āstika and nāstika of Indian philosophy are quite similar to orthodoxy and heterodoxy respectively, the ātiska being those who accept the epistemic authority of the Vedas.

 Islam

-Sunni Islam is sometimes referred to as "orthodox Islam".
-However, other scholars of Islam, such as John Burton believe that there is no such thing as "orthodox Islam."
+Sunni Islam is sometimes referred to as "Orthodox Islam".
+Other scholars of Islam, such as John Burton, believe that there is no such thing as "Orthodox Islam".